RemarkableTools/remarkable.tools/README.md

 ##
 The second part of the project consists in a Github [organization](https://github.com/RemarkableTools) for programmers with the goal of onboarding C# developers into the MultiversX ecosystem. 🛠️

 - `ErdCsharp` - Unique C# SDK for interacting with Elrond API.
-Query the blockchain or send transactions
+Query the blockchain or send transactions.
 - `ErdWalletConnect` - Unique C# SDK for interacting with Elrond Wallets.
 Create connection and sign transactions.

 &nbsp;